tomato42/tls13-spec/draft-ietf-tls-tls13.md

        Example1 ex1 = {1, 4};  /* assigns f1 = 1, f2 = 4 */

-# The Pseudorandom Function {#HMAC}

-A construction is required to do expansion of secrets into blocks of data for the purposes of key generation or validation.
-This pseudorandom function (PRF) takes as input a secret, a seed, and an identifying label and produces an output of arbitrary length.

-In this section, we define one PRF, based on HMAC {{RFC2104}}.
-This PRF with the SHA-256 hash function is used for all cipher suites defined in this document and in TLS documents published prior to this document when TLS 1.2 or later is negotiated.
-New cipher suites MUST explicitly specify a PRF and, in general, SHOULD use the TLS PRF with SHA-256 or a stronger standard hash function.

-First, we define a data expansion function, P_hash(secret, data), that uses a single hash function to expand a secret and seed into an arbitrary quantity of
-output:

-       P_hash(secret, seed) = HMAC_hash(secret, A(1) + seed) +
-                              HMAC_hash(secret, A(2) + seed) +
-                              HMAC_hash(secret, A(3) + seed) + ...

-where + indicates concatenation.

-A() is defined as:

-       A(0) = seed
-       A(i) = HMAC_hash(secret, A(i-1))

-P_hash can be iterated as many times as necessary to produce the required quantity of data.
-For example, if P_SHA256 is being used to create 80 bytes of data, it will have to be iterated three times (through A(3)), creating 96 bytes of output data; the last 16 bytes of the final iteration will then be discarded, leaving 80 bytes of output data.

-TLS's PRF is created by applying P_hash to the secret as:

-       PRF(secret, label, seed) = P_<hash>(secret, label + seed)

-The label is an ASCII string.
-It should be included in the exact form it is given without a length byte or trailing null character.
-For example, the label "slithy toves" would be processed by hashing the following bytes:

-       73 6C 69 74 68 79 20 74 6F 76 65 73

 #  The TLS Record Protocol

 The TLS Record Protocol is a layered protocol.
 At each layer, messages